victorliu-sq/PaperWriting/FlashSMP.md

 Specifically, we make the following contributions:

-1.We developed a new sequential algorithm for SMP that expolits data locality using innovative data structure called PRNode.
-By incorporating a preprocessing step to initialize these PRNodes, we ensure that all necessary rank information is immediately accessible within the same PRNode during proposals.
-This significantly enhances the real-time performance of the new sequential algorithm by reducing its reliance on global memory access.
+1.We have developed a new data structure for implementing the GS algorithm that effectively exploits data locality This locality-aware approach ensures that all necessary rank references are accessible locally during the proposing procedure, eliminating the need for data movement.
+As a result, this implementation significantly reduces the execution latency of the GS algorithm by minimizing global memory accessing.

-2.We parallelized the new sequential algorithm to leverage modern hardware capabilities, significantly reducing the number of atomic operations under high memory contention by utilizing atomicMIN, a hardware primitive introduced by CUDA.
-This adaptation enhances synchronization efficiency and ensures robust performance in high-contention scenarios.
+2.We further parallelize the locality-aware GS algorithm that leverages modern hardware synchronization utilities, significantly reducing the number of atomic operations under high memory contention.
+As a result, the synchronization efficiency is significantly improved in parallel GS processing, particularly for workloads with high conflicts in proposals between man and woman groups.

-3.Building on this, we introduce a novel framework named Balanced-SMP for the parallel computation of SMP.
+3.Combining the locality-aware data structure with a hardware synchronization facility, we have developed a framework called Balanced-SMP for the parallel computation of SMP.
 This framework seamlessly integrates CPU and GPU resources to maximize their complementary strengths.
-The integration of CPU and GPU ensures efficient performance in a heterogeneous environment, regardless of workload distribution.
+This integration allows us to adaptively switch between the two devices for different workloads, optimizing both the parallel performance and the execution efficiency in non-parallel sections.

-4.Through exhaustive testing in diverse scenarios, we have proven Balanced-SMP's capacity to deliver consistent and optimal performance regardless of the workload.
-Our extensive experimental evaluations demonstrate that Balanced-SMP consistently outperforms state-of-the-art parallel algorithms by 2.4x to 28.3x across a wide range of workloads.
-These results highlight the framework's exceptional efficiency and its robust ability to adapt to different types of computational demands.
+4.By comprehensive experimental evaluations, we demonstrate that Balanced-SMP consistently outperforms all the existing parallel algorithms by 2.4x to 28.3x across a wide range of workloads.
+These results also show the effectiveness of Balanced-SMP and its robust ability to adapt to different computational demands of SMPs.